Best For

 Cooling Test

 The Origin Adapt Hybrid has fair cooling.
-During our tests, I felt a moderate amount of heat retention around my body.
-The Origin doesn’t feel hot, but it is certainly warm all over.
+During our tests, I felt a moderate level of heat retention around my body.

 Baseline Temp.